flame-engine/flame/doc/util.md

 # Util

-On this page you can find documentation for some deviceities classes and methods.
+On this page you can find documentation for some utilities classes and methods.

 ## Device Class